kevinpruvost/VulkanTraining/README.md

 A Swapchain is mainly used for its image organization capabilities.
 It is used to avoid display problems like 'tearing' and focuses on synchronization.<br/> It plays a big part on vertical synchronization.

 <img src="https://vulkan.lunarg.com/doc/view/1.2.162.0/mac/tutorial/images/Swapchain.png">

+### Image Views / Images

+Images Views are basically an "interface" for Images to specify how they should be processed to be displayed then.